florisbechger/nixos/flakes/README.md

 - mkdir -p /home/[username]/nixos/flakes

+2) Copy modules

+- Create a directory "modules" in this directory and copy .nix files into it:
-2) Create also a new 'modules' directory.
-This can be a copy of the original /etc/nixos/modules folder:
+/i sudo mkdir -p /home/[username]/nixos/flakes/modules i/ /i sudo cp /etc/nixos/modules/*.nix /home/[username]/nixos/flakes/modules (This can be a copy of the original /etc/nixos/modules folder)

-- mkdir -p /home/[username]/nixos/flakes/modules

 3) Notice